relife957/Homework/README.md

 # Homework

-homework
+Coursework

-### introduce
+## introduce

-project engineering pratice -- two web project -- tornado
-- draw a lottery system
+- experment_one :
+Web of draw award

+- experiment_two :
-- chat room
+web of chat room

+- experiment_three :
+Lenet-5 Mnist and its web show